CCTSAI-Tony/CSCE689_FINAL_PROJECT/README.md

 It also outputs a plot that includes different results of the three algorithms which all start form point (-3,-4)

 and terminate at point (1,1) as the minimum location of the Rosenbrock function.

+• Improvement

+Refactor source_code.py into a package project and include its own test suit using PyTest.

+Be optimized by NumPy/SciPy and overall run time has been improved from 216ms to 13ms (10 times faster).